AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

     >The following special characters are allowed in the **[!UICONTROL Label]** field:
     > `. _ - : / ( ) # , @ [ ] + = & ; { } ! $`

-1. To make sure that unused IP ranges are automatically disabled once you do not need them anymore, you can set an expiry.
+1. To better manage your IP allow list, you can set a duration for the availability of each IP range.
 To do so, select a unit in the **[!UICONTROL Type]** drop-down list and define a duration in the corresponding field.
+For more on IP range expiry, see [this section](#managing-ip-ranges).

     ![](assets/control_panel_add_range5.png)